Room 40: Signals interception and direction finding

 All British ships were under instructions to use radio as sparingly as possible and to use the lowest practical transmission power.
 Room 40 had benefited greatly from the free chatter between German ships, which gave them many routine messages to compare and analyse, and from the German habit of transmitting at full power, making the messages easier to receive.
-Messages to Scapa were never to be sent by wireless, and when the fleet was at sea, messages might be sent using lower power and via relay ships (including private vessels), to make German interception more difficult.
+Messages to Scapa Flow were never to be sent by wireless, and when the fleet was at sea, messages might be sent using lower power and via relay ships (including private vessels), to make German interception more difficult.
 No attempts were made by the German fleet to restrict its use of wireless until 1917, and then only in response to perceived British use of direction finding, not because it believed messages were being decoded.

 Naval success

 Room 40 played an important role in several naval engagements during the war, notably in detecting major German sorties into the North Sea that led to the Battle of Dogger Bank in 1915 and the Battle of Jutland in 1916, as the British fleet was sent out to intercept them.